Woz-U-Group-Projects/nerds-of-a-feather/README.md

 Summary of your project:What are you doing?

-We are creating a web app that provides users reviews and ratings on newand used automobiles.
+We are creating a web app that provides users reviews and ratings on new and used automobiles.
 “Kelly Blue Book” style car review blog.

 How will you do it?